Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Unlike in other parts of Indonesia, foreigners can not use a local SIM card because they are only compatible with phones purchased in Sumatra.
 Believe me, I tried.

 You must buy a tourist SIM card.
-These are sold in very few places: the only places I can vouch for are Medan airport and one small shop in Dumai (near the ferry port).
+These are sold in very few places: the only places I can vouch for are Medan Airport and one small shop in Damai (near the ferry port).

 I believe they are mostly sold around the entrance points into Sumatra, so buy one as soon as possible upon your arrival.

-You can buy an E-Sim for Indonesia too.
-I did this after missing my chance in Dumai.
-However, the E-Sim had patchy signal.
+You can buy an eSIM for Indonesia.
+I did this after missing my chance in Damai.
+However, the eSIM was very unreliable.
 Some days, it worked.
-Others, it didn’t for no apparent reason.
+Others, it didn’t (for no apparent reason).

-My friend and I brought the same E-Sim.
+My friend and I bought the same eSIM.
 When we were in the same location, sometimes one of us would have 4G and the other wouldn’t.
-For that reason, I’ve linked a different E-Sim.

 Places to Visit After Sumatra